 Enamel paint is a glossy and thin paint with protective qualities.
 It creates a hard yet thin layer of paint and can be found in any color you can imagine.
 It is often used on metals that can be difficult to paint otherwise.

-Although enamel paint does have origins, today, it isn’t known by its ingredients but by the way that it works.
+Although enamel does have origins, today, it isn’t known by its ingredients but by the way that it works.
 It is generally received as an oil-based paint that dries to a hard, shiny shell that protects surfaces.

 The word enamel is actually used to describe a clear, or almost clear, glassy substance that is applied to hard surfaces for decoration and protection.
-This pretty much describes enamel paint to a T so the name is appropriate.
+This pretty much describes enamel to a T so the name is appropriate.

 Natural enamel can be found on teeth to protect them from the food that you eat.
 Protecting enamel is important both for your teeth and the substances you apply enamel paint to as they work very similarly.